Disappearance of Stephan Sunthararaj

 Sinnavan Stephan Sunthararaj was a child rights activist in Sri Lanka.
 He was the Project Manager of the Centre for Human Rights and Development and Coordinator for the Child Protection Unit of World Vision.
-He had reported on the pro government military Eelam People's Democratic Party's child prostitution racket in Malaysia and India with the help of corrupt of Customs and Immigration officials.
+He had reported on the pro government military Eelam People's Democratic Party's child prostitution racket in Malaysia and India with the help of corrupt Customs and Immigration officials.

 He had provided information to the U.S. embassy in Colombo that: "Children are sold into slavery, usually boys to work camps and girls to prostitution rings, through EPDP's networks in India and Malaysia.
 Sunthararaj maintained that children are often smuggled out of the country with the help of a corrupt Customs and Immigration official at Bandaranaike International Airport in Colombo."

 Background

 Stephan did his bachelor's degree in sociology from the Jaffna University.
-Later he worked as an Assistant Lecturer.Stephen later joined the a position in World Vision (Child Protection).
+Later he worked as an Assistant Lecturer.
+Stephan later joined a position in World Vision (Child Protection).
 He married Vanitana and had children.